PyTorch Transfer Learning Gu with Examples

 - Solving the Challenge using Convolutional Neural Networks (CNNs)

-- Solving the Challenge using Transfer Learning and PyTorch
+- Solving the Challenge using Transfer Learning

 Let me illustrate the concept of transfer learning using an example.
 Picture this – you want to learn a topic from a domain you’re completely new to.
 Pick any domain and any topic – you can think of deep learning and neural networks as well.